gabrielfalcao/lettuce/docs/recipes/django-lxml.rst

 Django_ is a awesome web framework, very mature, aims on simplicity and the best of all: it's funny to use it.

-To make it even funny, lettuce has builtin support to Django.
+To make it even funnier, lettuce has builtin support to Django.

 Getting started
 ~~~~~~~~~~~~~~~